simonbrady/azure-terraform/README.md

 ## Uploading Templates

-Upload the three `.tf` files in the [demo](demo) subdirectory by clicking the upload button in the Cloud Shell console:
+Copy the contents of this repository to your local machine, either by doing a `git clone` or by downloading the files as a ZIP archive (use the "Clone or download" button at the top of this page).
+You can then upload the three `.tf` files in the [demo](demo) subdirectory to Cloud Shell by clicking the upload button in the console:

 ![Upload files button](https://github.com/simonbrady/azure-terraform/raw/master/img/upload_files.png "Upload files button")